stacks-network/docs/_develop/overview_auth.md

 Blockstack Auth makes extensive use of public key cryptography.
 Blockstack uses ECDSA with the `secp256k1` curve.
 The following sections describe the three public-private key pairs used in the authentication process:

-* how they're generated,
+* how they're generated
 * where they're used
-* to whom the private key is disclosed.
+* to whom the private key is disclosed

 ### Transit private key